SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 All configured global settings, as described in #2 above, should be placed under the prefix `hystrix:command:default:`.
 Here is an example which configures the default timeout for all commands to be 750 milliseconds: `hystrix:command:default:execution:isolation:thread:timeoutInMilliseconds=750`

-If you wish to configure the settings for a command in code, you will have to make use of the [`HystrixCommandOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.Hystrix.Core/HystrixCommandOptions.cs) found in the `Steeltoe.CircuitBreaker.Hystrix.Core` package.
-More information on how to use this type and configure command settings in will follow in later sections.
+If you wish to configure the settings for a command in code, you will have to make use of the [`HystrixCommandOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.HystrixBase/HystrixCommandOptions.cs) found in the `Steeltoe.CircuitBreaker.HystrixBase` package.
+More information on how to use this type to configure command settings will follow in later sections.

 All configured command specific settings, as described in #4 above, should be placed under the prefix `hystrix:command:HYSTRIX_COMMAND_KEY:`, where `HYSTRIX_COMMAND_KEY` is the "name" of the command.
 Here is an example which configures the timeout for the Hystrix command with the "name"=foobar to be 750 milliseconds:
 `hystrix:command:foobar:execution:isolation:thread:timeoutInMilliseconds=750`